XRPLF/XRPL-Standards/XLS-0073-disallow-frozen-trustline-receiving/README.md

 ## 2. Specification
 ### 2.1.
 Inbound-Freeze Mechanism
 The Inbound-Freeze feature is a setting on a trust line.
 When an issuer enables the Inbound-Freeze setting, the following rules apply to the tokens in that trust line:
-- The counterparty of that trust line can no longer increase its balance on the trust line, except in direct payments from the issuer.
+- The counterparty of that trust line can no longer increase their balance on the trust line, except in direct payments from the issuer.
 - The counterparty can still send payments to others on the inbound-frozen trustline
 - The counterparty's offers to buy the tokens in the inbound-frozen trustline are considered __unfunded__
 #### 2.1.1. `RippleState` Object